Earning an Ed.D. in Colorado: What to Know

 Leadership Licenses

-The Licensing Office in the Colorado Department of Education (CDE) handles licensure for public school administrators and career & technical educators.
-You’ll find full details in General Requirements for Licenses & Authorizations and the section on Leadership Licenses in the Endorsement Requirements.
-In Colorado, there are four major categories for educational leaders:
+The Educator Licensing Office in the Colorado Department of Education (CDE) handles licensure for public school administrators and career & technical educators.
+The sections on Principal License Requirements and Administrator License Requirements have specific details.
+In Colorado, there are four major credentials for administrators:

-There are also three types of license: Initial, Professional, and Master Certificate.
-We provided a summary of Initial requirements for principals and superintendents below; see the CDE website for full details.
+There are also three types of license: Initial, Professional, and Master Certificate (for exceptional educators).
+We provide a summary of Initial license requirements for principals and superintendents below; see the CDE website for full details.

-Wondering which degree to choose?
+Wondering which Colorado degree to choose for licensure?
 The CDE maintains an Educator Preparation Program Search, which you can use to search by endorsement area.

 Initial Principal License (K-12)